michaelsbradleyjr/create-embark-dapp/README.md

 npm run embark build
 ```

-:tada: &nbsp; Add a command alias to your shell to cut down on typing `npm run embark`.
+:tada:&nbsp; Add a command alias to your shell to cut down on typing `npm run embark`.

 If you're using `bash`, you could add the following to `~/.bashrc` and/or execute it at a `bash` prompt.